cheney0753/eTomo/README.md

-# astra-et
+# eTomo

-Electron tomography toolbox based on the ASTRA Tomography Toolbox
+Electron tomography toolbox

-The astra-et is a python toolbox made for electron tomography The basic forward and backward projection operations are based on the GPU-accelerated ASTRA-toolbox http://www.astra-toolbox.com/
+eTomo is a python toolbox made for electron tomography

+The basic forward and backward projection operations are based on the GPU-accelerated ASTRA-toolbox http://www.astra-toolbox.com/

-This toolbox provides tools and reconstruction algorithms frequently used tools for electron tomography, mainly for materials science.
+This toolbox provides tools and reconstruction algorithms frequently used for building a electron tomographic pipeline, mainly for materials science.

 ## Installations